hackerb9/lsix/README.md

   XTerm, as of version 344, has added [a control sequence](https://invisible-island.net/xterm/ctlseqs/ctlseqs.html#h2-Functions-using-CSI-_-ordered-by-the-final-character_s_) that solves the problem — `CSI ?
-Pi ; Pa ; Pv S` — but not all OSes have upgraded to XTerm(344) and some terminals, such as `mlterm`, haven't yet implemented it.
+Pi ; Pa ; Pv S` — but some terminals, for example `mlterm`, haven't yet implemented it.

   There is an alternate way to read the window size using the dtterm WindowOps extension but it is not quite the right solution as the